-I miss being a student for many reasons, but one high on that list is the wonderful world of the student discount.
+I miss being a student for many reasons, but high on that list is the wonderful world of the student discount.
 I never knew how amazing having a student ID could be.
 The opportunities and activities seem to multiply with it.
-Not only does it give you special entrance and access to things like the local libraries and discounted commuter fares, but it also provides opportunities to enter certain galleries or exhibitions at museums, shops, and even movie theaters for a fraction of the price.
-With StudentUniverse flights, you don’t even need an ID to get the discount, just an active student email address at an accredited college or university!
+Not only does it give you special entrance and access to things like the local libraries and discounted commuter fares, it also provides opportunities to enter certain galleries or exhibitions at museums, shops, and even movie theaters for a fraction of the price.
+With StudentUniverse flights, you don’t even need an ID to get the discount.
+Just sign up with an active student email address at an accredited college or university!

 6. Forget about going shopping.

 It’s very easy to spend a frivolous amount of money in Paris or Milan.
 Why?
 Because these cities, among many others, are known for their shopping.
 Every time I venture to a fashion capital of the world, as much as I want to splurge, I convince myself to resist.
 It’s very difficult, but I remind myself that there are so many better opportunities and instances to spend my money.
 Always remember to spend what you have on experiences rather than material items.

 You may be thinking, “well what about souvenirs?”
 That one’s tricky because I personally never leave a place without buying a postcard or little token to remember it by.
 But when it comes to buying for the whole family, think about whether the person will fully appreciate it and then narrow it down to a few gifts.
 They won’t disown you if you don’t buy them another mug, promise.

 7. Skip out on that last drink.

 A huge part of understanding another culture is taking time to explore its social scene.
 After all, a place is its people.
 As young adults, many of these scenes manifest themselves through parties, social gatherings, conversations and sipping on drinks.
 Though this isn’t always the case and is very dependent on culture, sometimes it is easier to spark up a conversation if you have some liquid courage in you.